IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Removal of obstacles
 > These steps include the **removal of obstacles** to the equal enjoyment of such rights - ICCPR GC 28 - p 3

+> The implementation of article 3, in relation to article 12, requires at a minimum the **removal of legal and other obstacles that prevent men and women from accessing and benefiting from health care on a basis of equality**.
+This includes, inter alia, addressing the ways in which gender roles affect access to determinants of health, such as water and food; the removal of legal restrictions on reproductive health provisions; the prohibition of female genital mutilation; and the provision of adequate training for health-care workers to deal with women’s health issues.
+ICESCR GC 16 - p29

 ##### Factors which impede
 > In order to fulfil the obligation set forth in article 3, States parties should take account of the factors which impede the equal enjoyment by women and men of each right specified in the Covenant.
 ICCPR GC 28 - p 6